 In promoting its objective of charity law education, CLAANZ holds an Annual Public Lecture, which is open to anyone with an interest in charity law and the not-for-profit sector.
 The Annual Lecture addresses key, contemporary legal issues in the charity and not-for-profit sectors in Australia and New Zealand.

 The 2022 event was held in person at Herbert Smith Freehills in Melbourne, with the option to attend online.

 A recording of the annual lecture and oration can be viewed here.

 CLAANZ Annual Conference: Charity Law Regulation in Australia and New Zealand - 10 Years on

 Friday July 29 2022, 9.00am - 5.00pm (AEST) Melbourne and online

-CLAANZ is delighted to announce the initial details of its annual conference.
-The conference will be held at Arnold Bloch Leibler, Level 21, 333 Collins Street, Melbourne, Victoria.
-Morning and afternoon tea, as well as a light lunch will be provided.
+CLAANZ held its annual conference in Melbourne and online on 29 July 2022.
 CLAANZ is grateful for the support of Arnold Bloch Leibler in hosting the face to face option for this event at their firm and for providing technical support for the event.

 2022 ACNC Regulators Day